linode/apl-docs/docs/inst-azure.md

 The chart deploys a Job with the release name in the default namespace.
 Use K9s (or any tool of your preference), to monitor the install.

 When Otomi is installed, first create a team.
-In CE mode, start [here](/docs/ce/teams).
+In CE mode, start here